1. Name and Headquarters.

 Junior, Youth, Intermediate and Student Members shall (subject to the general law) be entitled to all the privileges of membership of the Club except that Junior Members may not speak or vote at General Meetings.

-The children and grandchildren of Full Members shall (whilst under the age of ten) be entitled to all the privileges of Junior Membership.
+The children and grandchildren of Members shall (whilst under the age of eight) be entitled to all the privileges of Junior Membership.

 3. Election of Full Members